 Quantum Mechanics has shown that we are vibrating beings.
 All of our cells are in constant motion and resonate much like strings of a musical instrument, which is the basis of Hado.
 As explained by Dr. Emoto:

 Hado literally means ‘wave’ and ‘move’.
 It is the intrinsic vibrational pattern at the atomic level in all matter.
 It is the smallest unit of energy and its basis is the energy of human consciousness.
 The theory of Hado postulates that since all phenomena is at heart resonating energy, by changing the vibration we change the substance.
 Conventional science in general still does not support this notion, yet quantum physics and in particular the ‘observer effect’ (of Heisenberg’s uncertainty principle) clearly suggests we do alter our environment.

-The shapes of crystals are altered through exposure to various electromagnetic vibrations and these vibrations are all energy.
-This speaks greatly to the energy we bring to any situation and how it affects our own body and those in our environment.
+The shapes of crystals are altered through exposure to various electromagnetic vibrations, and these vibrations are all energy-based.
+The presence of hexagons in crystal forms represents the life force of nature; therefore, the absence of hexagonal crystals can be seen as a sign that the life forces in a certain area have been compromised energetically.
+This speaks greatly to the energy we bring to any situation and how it affects our own body and surroundings.
 The expressions of water and our own personal expressions are one and the same.
-The presence of hexagons in crystal forms represents the life force of nature; therefore, the absence of hexagonal crystals can be seen as a sign that the life forces in that area have been compromised energetically.
-The takeaway message is that anything in tune with nature is able to form a beautiful hexagonal pattern, whereas anything that is not doesn’t.